-16.1.
-Pupils or students may need a social worker due to safeguarding or welfare needs.
-Many children at Chadsgrove need support from a social worker.
-As a result, they are subject to either Child in Need or Child Protection Plans.
+- 16.1.
+Pupils or students may need a social worker due to safeguarding or welfare needs which is the case for many pupils at Chadsgrove..
+As a result, these pupils are subject to either Child in Need or Child Protection Plans.
 The majority of these pupils or students need social worker support in order to access services such as short breaks or care packages that are necessary as a direct result of their disability.
-The DSL and all members of staff will work with and support social workers to help protect susceptible children.
+The DSL and all members of staff will work with and support social workers to help protect susceptible children. - 16.2.

-- 16.2.
 Chadsgrove recognises that a child's experiences of adversity and trauma can leave them susceptible to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health. - 16.3.
 The Local Authority is able to share the fact a child has a social worker, and the Designated Safeguarding Lead holds and uses this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
 This is considered as a matter of routine at Chadsgrove.
 The DSL and her deputies are aware if who these pupils or students are and are alert to the need to offer support to these pupils or students as necessary.